Active Radio Foxes in NTX: 0

 RECENT NTX RADIO ORIENTEERING EVENTS

 • Richardson Wireless Klub - Wheatly: So named because he features Wheatley from Portal2 (the voice of Stephen Merchant), he was built by K5CG and has become a dependable and wily Fox.
 He can be found on 433.250MHz and mostly is in Richardson, but occasionally ventures north.
-Next Hunt: April 6/7.
 Link for Hunt Details: RWK - Wheatly the Fox

 • Richardson Wireless Klub - Fox #1: One VHF radio fox, out weekends.
 Built by KE5GDB and modified by KD4C.
 He is big and powerful and is always found on 144.500MHz.
 Link for Hunt Details: RWK - Fox #1

 • McKinney Amateur Radio Club - Freddie the Fox: One UHF radio fox, out weekends.
 Visible from the vehicle, but not necessarily vehicle accessible.
-Next Hunt: Apr 6/7.
 Link for Hunt Details: MARC - Freddy the Fox

 • USA Radio Orienteering Championships 2023: The 22nd USA Radio Orienteering Championships were recently held April 19-23, 2023 at Cooper Lake State Park, near Sulphur Springs TX (north east of Dallas).
 April 19th was set aside for radio direction-finding training and practice.
 Results of the competitions on April 20-23 were used to determine the members of Team USA who will compete in the Radio Orienteering World Championships scheduled for the fall of 2023 in Liberec, Czech Republic.